-

 The entire point of the blue light is to attract the bugs, but here’s my warning: the light is very bright at night, and the brightness isn’t adjustable.
 For this reason, it’s best to leave the Zevo Fly Trap outside your bedroom if you’re disturbed by small amounts of light while sleeping.

-On the other hand, this is an excellent solution if you have a fly problem in an area where you need a nightlight, such as a bathroom or the kitchen.
+On the other hand, this is an excellent solution if you have a fly problem in an area that needs a nightlight, such as a bathroom or the kitchen.

 Should you buy the Zevo Flying Insect Trap?